This article helps you determine the specifications of the screen you need to buy.

 Color gamut

-Color gamut refers to the range of colors that can be displayed by a screen panel.
+Color gamut refers to the range of colors that a screen panel can display.
 There are four standards for measuring color gamut: sRGB, NTSC, DCI-P3, and Adobe RGB.
 Theoretically, the higher the color gamut, the richer colors that can be displayed on the screen.

-Currently, most sellers don’t indicate the color gamut value, while we do clearly indicate the color gamut value.
+Currently, most sellers don’t indicate the color gamut value, but we clearly indicate the color gamut value.

-Usually, panels with high color gamut are more expensive.
+Usually, panels with a high color gamut are more expensive.